wesen1/ac-gema-mode/README.md

 Usage
 -----

-Ingame press t and type `/showmenu $menuGemaModeTitle`.
+Ingame press t and type `/showGemaModeMenu`.

-In order to avoid having to type that command each time you want to open the menu you can also bind it to a key, e.g. if you want to bind it to the key "L" type `bind l [showmenu $menuGemaModeTitle]`.
+In order to avoid having to type that command each time you want to open the menu you can also bind it to a key, e.g. if you want to bind it to the key "L" type `bind l showGemaModeMenu`.
 Then you can open the menu by just pressing "L".